 Q: Do I have a certain amount of time to cancel any contract I might make?

-A: No. Many people believe that any contract can be cancelled within a certain amount of time (such as 24 hours, three days, or 30 days).
+A: No. Many people believe that any contract can be cancelled within a certain amount of time (such as 24 hours or three days).
 However, the law only allows certain types of transactions to be cancelled, and generally these must be cancelled within three days using special notices or cancellation forms.
 These transactions include:

 o home solicitation (door-to-door) sales;